OctopusDeploy/blog/blog/2024-12/the-state-of-deployments-to-kubernetes-in-octopus/index.md

   - Kubernetes
 ---

-For the past few years, Kubernetes has been Octopus's main focus, and we plan to continue prioritizing it in 2025.
+For the past few years, Kubernetes has been Octopus's focus, and we plan to continue to strengthen our support for Kubernetes in 2025.
 We want to deliver the best experience for enterprises automating deployments to Kubernetes, especially at the scale of hundreds of microservices and many teams.

 This post covers the challenges that enterprises encounter when deploying to Kubernetes at scale, and the current state of deployment best practices and tools.